adeep/bitwarden_reddit/backups.md

 A backup needs the following pieces:

 * *Emergency Sheet* -- to my mind, a full backup is a proper superset of an [emergency sheet](https://github.com/djasonpenney/bitwarden_reddit/blob/main/emergency_kit.md).
-There should be a single concise file
+There should be a single concise file with the contents of your emergency sheet.

 * *Bitwarden vault export* -- this needs to be a [JSON export](https://bitwarden.com/help/export-your-data/).
 The